Table of Contents

 Stage 5: Trophoblast and embryoblast

-This development process is accompanied by a restructuring of the cell clusters, whereby, the cells of the emerging ectoderm merge to become a multi-row columnar epithelium.
+This process is accompanied by a restructuring of the cell clusters, whereby, the cells of the emerging ectoderm merge to become a multi-row columnar epithelium.
 With this, the formation of the amniotic cavity begins, whose inner wall is lined by amnioblasts, which, in turn, grow in from the edges of the ectodermal disc.
 Thus, the amnion is an ectodermal structure.

 Third Week: Trilaminar Embryonic Disc

-First, the 3rd week is characterized by a reorganization of the present embryonic cavities, in which the primary yolk sac bursts due to the increasing expansion of the trophoblast (yolk sac burst) and, thus, shrinks to the secondary yolk sac.
+First, the 3rd week is characterized by a reorganization of the present embryonic cavities, in which the primary yolk sac bursts because of the increasing expansion of the trophoblast (yolk sac burst) and, thus, shrinks to the secondary yolk sac.
 With its chorionic mesoderm and the developing chorionic villi, the chorionic cavity organizes around the secondary yolk sac.
 In the following process of embryonic development, the chorionic villi will form the placenta (placenta villous), along with the decidua basalis.

 The most important conversion process in this stage of development is gastrulation, which is the reshaping of the bilaminar embryonic disc into the trilaminar embryonic disc.

 In addition, the development of the intraembryonic mesoderm occurs, originating from the primitive streak.
 This mesoderm forms the 3rd germ disc.
-The forming of this germ disc is important for the further development of the embryo as it forms the mesoblastic cells (mesenchyme cells), which have the ability to differentiate into different sub-cell types in order to build the supporting connective tissue (mesenchyme) of the embryo.
+The forming of this germ disc is important for further development of the embryo as it forms the mesoblastic cells (mesenchyme cells), which have the ability to differentiate into different sub-cell types in order to build the supporting connective tissue (mesenchyme) of the embryo.

 Stage 7: Development of the chordal furrow of the chorda dorsalis